ChristianKeys/ME-396P-Final-Project-cantcode.py/README.md

 1. Download zip file from this repository
 2. Make sure all files from the repository are in the same folder
-3. For simulations, there are 7 files that we used.
-Those include "animate_PRM", "animate_RRT" and any file that includes the word "test_."
+3. For simulations, there are 7 files used.
+Those include "animate_PRM", "animate_RRT" and any file that includes the word "test_".
 4. Run those files and the simulations will pop up.
-Note: Type of algorithm can be changed within the PRM code (Dijkstra and Astar).
+Note: type of algorithm can be changed within the PRM code (Dijkstra and Astar).
 To change the type of algorithm, you must input astar=True for astar when the code calls the dijkstra function.

 5. Quick breakdown of each test and the expected results: